RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Avoid rich kids with shallow experiences

-If someone is privileged and they haven't achieved or experienced much: avoid.
+If someone is privileged and they haven't experienced much: avoid.
 They have had the weakest learning environment out of anyone.

 ### Pay attention to those who've changed since you last saw them.